Aabrekkenibba-2.jpg

 Dramatic view from a sharp mountain ridge.
 Two hikers walking the ridge, and you can see the norwegian landscape in the background.

 Kattanakken, or “The cat’s neck”, stands out with its extraordinary view of the valley and the glaciers around.
 It is the most famous mountain peak in Oldedalen, and that is for good reason.
-The hike starts at Briksdalsbre Fjellstove, from where you follow Kaiser Wilhelm’s trail, past a breathtaking waterfall, towards the Briksdal Glacier.
+The hike starts at Briksdalsbre Fjellstove, from where you follow Kaiser Wilhelm’s trail, past a thrilling waterfall, towards the Briksdal Glacier.

-As you gain altitude, you will soon reach the mountain’s very characteristic ridge.
+As you gain altitude, you will soon reach the mountain’s characteristic ridge.
 Progressing up the cat’s neck, your beautiful surroundings gradually reveal itself.
 Rock climbing is on the menu - be ready for a challenge.

 Technical information